6" x 9" trim size

 Who publishes in this size

 Six by nine is the undisputed king of KDP trim sizes.
-The vast majority of non-fiction books on Amazon — business, self-help, health, spirituality, cooking, parenting — are published in this format because it matches what readers expect from a "real" book.
-Business authors who want to establish authority in their field, coaches building a book-based marketing funnel, and non-fiction first-timers who want the safest possible choice all land here.
-Beyond non-fiction, longer novels (100,000+ words) that would produce an unwieldy page count at 5" × 8" move up to 6" × 9" to keep page count manageable.
+We estimate roughly 55 - 70% of all paperbacks on Amazon KDP are produced at this trim.
+The vast majority of non-fiction books - business, self-help, health, spirituality, cooking, parenting - are published in this format because it matches what readers expect from a "real" book.
+Business authors building authority (think the James Clear, Cal Newport, Adam Grant tier), coaches and consultants building a book-based marketing funnel, and non-fiction first-timers who want the safest possible choice all land here.
+Beyond non-fiction, longer novels (100,000+ words) that would produce an unwieldy page count at 5" x 8" move up to 6" x 9" to keep the spine width under control.
 The hardcover eligibility is the final sell: authors can publish both paperback at $14.99 and hardcover at $24.99, capturing different customer segments with the same content.

 Design considerations for 6" × 9"

-The 6" × 9" format gives designers generous working space.
-Full-bleed photography, large title typography, and complex cover compositions all work well.
-Interior design should use 12pt body text minimum, with 1.3–1.5× line spacing for optimal readability.
-For non-fiction, consider a document-style layout: clear heading hierarchy (H1 chapter titles, H2 sections, H3 sub-sections), bulleted lists with consistent indent depth, and callout boxes in a tinted background to break up long prose passages.
-Tables and figures should be centred on the page and captioned consistently.
-Running headers with the book title and chapter name help readers orient themselves in longer works.
-For fiction, treat the extra page width as invitation for more breathing room rather than more text — use it for generous paragraph spacing and wider margins.
+The 6" x 9" format gives designers generous working space.
+Full-bleed photography, large title typography, and complex cover compositions all work well at this scale.
+Interior design should use 12pt body text minimum, with 1.3 - 1.5x line spacing for optimal readability.
+For non-fiction, consider a structured layout: clear heading hierarchy (H1 chapter titles, H2 sections, H3 sub-sections), bulleted lists with consistent indent depth, and callout boxes in a tinted background (10% grey) to break up long prose passages.
+Tables and figures should be centred on the page and captioned consistently in a smaller sans-serif (9 - 10pt).
+Running headers with the book title verso and chapter name recto help readers orient in longer works.
+For fiction, treat the extra page width as an invitation for more breathing room rather than more text - use it for generous paragraph spacing and wider margins.

 Printing costs at this size